lokalise/i18n-ally-jetbrains-docs/source-code/twig.md

 <img src="…"
     alt="Checked by default"
     title="Checked by default"
-    data-bs-content="Requires configuration" />
+    data-content="Requires configuration" />
 {% endraw %}{% endhighlight %}

-You can add custom attributes, like `data-bs-content`, by appending a new attribute to the comma-separated list.
+You can add custom attributes, like `data-content`, by appending a new attribute to the comma-separated list.

 ## Filter name